Near-term Uranium and Vanadium Producer

 Western Uranium and Vanadium Corp.
 (CSE:WUC,OCTQX:WSTRF) is a near term producer of uranium and vanadium with six uranium-vanadium properties in western Colorado and eastern Utah.
 The company has also acquired and advanced to a production scale a patent-protected ablation technology that reduces the amount of pre-ablation material to 10 to 20 percent of its mass while maintaining 85 to 95 percent of the mineralization.

 Western Uranium and Vanadium’s ablation technology has garnered the attention of many mining companies as it significantly reduces the costs of processing vanadium and uranium from sandstone deposits.
-In the case where 90% of the waste is removed, this technology would also reduce approximately 90% downstream processing and transportation costs.
+In the case where 90 percent of the waste is removed, this technology would also reduce approximately 90 percent downstream processing and transportation costs.
 Additionally, the process has environmental applications for the remediation and reclamation of waste rock, protore and low-grade stockpiles created from legacy uranium mines.

 As a result of ongoing discussions with several prospective vanadium customers, Western Uranium and Vanadium has initiated the re-opening of the Sunday Mine Complex.
 This program has been commenced with the goal of providing samples for evaluation in customer’s existing processing facilities and for further definition of the vanadium resource.
-Once completed, the 2015 technical report will be updated accordingly.
+Once completed, the 2015 technical report is expected to be updated accordingly.
 The ultimate end goal is to sign an offtake agreement that supports the restart economics to place the mine back into production.
-It is contemplated that the project will be initiated with the restart of two of the five mines and additional mines will brought online to support offtake demand.
+It is contemplated that the project can be initiated with the restart of two of the five mines and additional mines can be brought online to support offtake demand.

 As Sunday Mine Complex is brought back in operation, Western Uranium and Vanadium intends to work towards bringing additional projects into production funded through the revenue generated at the Sunday Mine Complex.
-The company’s two other permitted and developed properties, Sage and Van 4, will be the sixth and seventh mines developed and brought into production.
-Thereafter the focus will shift to the San Rafael, Hansen-Taylor Ranch and Dunn properties which will need to enter the permitting phase prior to development of those projects.
+The company’s two other permitted and developed properties, Sage and Van 4, are expected to be the sixth and seventh mines developed and brought into production.
+Thereafter the company’s focus is expected to shift to the San Rafael, Hansen-Taylor Ranch and Dunn properties which need to enter the permitting phase prior to the development of those projects.

 In addition to the low CAPEX and OPEX model that Western Uranium and Vanadium has been founded upon, Western Uranium and Vanadium President and CEO George Glasier brings a wealth of experience in acquiring and moving uranium and vanadium projects into production, having been the founder of Energy Fuels Inc. (TSX:EFR, NYSEMKT:UUUU), a leading producer of uranium and vanadium in the US.
 Additionally, Glasier notably holds 18 percent of Western’s shares.